edgelesssys/marblerun/docs/docs/architecture/security.md

 aTLS modifies the TLS handshake by embedding an attestation statement into the TLS certificate.
 Instead of relying on a certificate authority, aTLS uses this attestation statement to establish trust in the certificate.
 The protocol can be used by clients to verify a server certificate, by a server to verify a client certificate, or for mutual verification (mutual aTLS).

-### Mutual TLS authentication

-Based on MarbleRun's PKI Marbles are provided with a unique leaf certificate and corresponding private key.
-As described above these are generated by the Coordinator and provided during the Marble's initialization via the secure aTLS channel.
-Depending on the Marble's runtime the certificate can either be used [manually](../workflows/add-service.md#make-your-service-use-the-provided-tls-credentials) or [automatically](../features/transparent-TLS.md) for establishing mutually authenticated TLS connetions.

 ## Encryption of state